C.S. Lewis Oxford Tour Route

 Lewis Close

-The Kilns is Lewis’s home in the Oxford suburb of Headington Quarry from 10 October 1930 until his death on 22 November 1963.
-The Kilns is currently owned and operated by the C.S.
-Lewis Foundation, who runs it as the C.S.
+The Kilns is C.S.
+Lewis’s home in the Oxford suburb of Headington Quarry from 10 October 1930 until his death on 22 November 1963.
+The Kilns is currently owned by the C.S.
+Lewis Foundation, running it as the C.S.
 Lewis Study Centre.

 Holy Trinity Church